DreamPurchaseZnz/Python-Module/Class_summarize.md

 ```
  h being exactly equivalent to g.
 Note that this practice usually only serves to confuse the reader of a program.

+### Cross reference

- 2. Methods may call other methods by using method attributes of the self argument:
+Methods may call other methods by using method attributes of the self argument:

  ```
  class Bag: